pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 On this general contributing guidelines page, you will only find general contribution guidelines.
 Each repository contains instructions for local development setup in the `CONTRIBUTING.md` file for that specific repository.

-### Development guide our guidebooks
+### Development guide for our guidebooks

-This repo (handbook), our peer review guide and python packaging guidebook are built using the `pydata_sphinx_theme`.
+This repo (handbook), our peer review guide, and Python packaging guidebook are built using the `pydata_sphinx_theme`.
 We have created builds for those repositories using `nox`.

 If you wish to contribute by working on the guide book locally, you